eduardo2580/CSharp-WindowsForms/README.md

 # CSharp-WindowsForms
-A library of my Windows Forms aplications in Windows Forms.
+A library of my Windows Forms aplications in C#.